 Many reappear near Afghan-Pakistani border

 GENEVA, Switzerland -- Some 280,000 air travel passengers will go missing this year according to the International Air Travel Federation (IATF).
-The Geneva-based company, which tracks the departure and arrival of passengers in over 200 countries, said that while almost every passenger does eventually reach his destination within a week of departure, a few are never to be seen again.
+The Geneva-based organization, which tracks the departure and arrival of passengers in over 200 countries, said that while almost every passenger does eventually reach her destination within a week of departure, a few are never to be seen again.

 The IATF is expected to issue a thorough report on passenger disappearances and the steps being taken by industry members to resolve the issue at its annual convention this fall in Oslo.